adiazrivero/Subhalo-correlations/README.md

 Returns them as conv%s_%s_%s_%s_%s.npy %s (name,numb,pix_num,count,rnge) count=the count in the loop (they are stored in sets of ten, so for the first 10 maps count, for the next ten count=2, etc.) in the directory specified in --outdir.

-3. power_spectrum.py: it takes in the convergence maps and returns the 1d power spectrum for each individual convergence map:
+3. power_spectrum.py: it takes in the convergence maps and returns the 1d power spectrum for each individual convergence map.

         parser.add_argument('--conv_file1',
                           help='path for file with convergence maps, output of convergence_maps.py',